jollyjerr/knowledge/programming/clean-architecture.md

 1. **Paradigmes** restrict engineers from making mistakes and enable them to write scientifically falsifiable code (or mathmatically provable code in some circumstances).
 You use paradigmes to code up **modules**.
 2. **Modules** are a group of behaviors that are responsible to one actor.
 You combine modules to create **components**.
 3. **Components** are independent .jar files, ruby gems etc. They can also be deployed as services.
 They balance many concerns to be easy to change and easy to use.
 Abstract components should be stable and depend on few things, concrete components should be flexible and depend on many abstract things.
 Multiple components are strung together to create a product or **project**.
 4. **Architecture** is the strategy you use to keep a **project** open to development, deployment, operation, and maintenance.
-This is done best by keeping buisness rules (things your company would do manually if computers did not exist) abstract and knowing nothing about the concrete plug-ins of implementation (ui, frameworks, database, cloud providers, the web at all, etc...).
-You should write buisness rules to connect with implementation via simple objects and interfaces that the implementation layer can plug in to.
+This is done best by keeping business rules (things your company would do manually if computers did not exist) abstract and knowing nothing about the concrete plug-ins of implementation (ui, frameworks, database, cloud providers, the web at all, etc...).
+You should write business rules to connect with implementation via simple objects and interfaces that the implementation layer can plug in to.
 You should delay the decision of implementation details as long as possible.
 Every layer of your project should be testable horizontally and testable vertically.

 ## Programming Paradigms